zenith-john/zenith-john.github.io/content/_index.md

 ## About Me {#about-me}

 My name is Zhang Nantao(张南涛), born in Ningbo, Zhejiang, China.
-I am current a graduate student at Tsinghua University.
+I am currently a graduate student at Tsinghua University.

 ## Education {#education}